rukevweubioworo912/Gitaction-Terrafrom-k8sCluster-deployment/README.md

- Kubernetes Cluster Deployment on AWS with Terraform and GitHub Actions
+###  Kubernetes Cluster Deployment on AWS with Terraform and GitHub Actions

-This project automates the deployment of a Kubernetes cluster on AWS using Terraform, configures monitoring with Prometheus and Grafana, and deploys a sample web application, all orchestrated through GitHub Actions.
+This project demonstrates how to automate Kubernetes cluster deployment using Terraform and GitHub Actions in a GitOps-driven workflow.
+It brings together Infrastructure as Code (IaC) and CI/CD to provision, configure, and manage Kubernetes environments seamlessly.

 ## Table of Contents